8dit/hello-world/README.md

 # hello-world
-My first attempt at creating a repository
+My first attempt at creating a repositori